bakkbone/bakkbone-florist-companion/README.md

 ### Order Status

+* Option to automatically change all orders to "Processed" if you don't regularly log into the dashboard and rely on emails instead
 * Change default display on admin orders list to "active" orders (not yet delivered, not rejected/cancelled/refunded)
 * Add "Scheduled" status and optional notification email to customer
 * Add "Prepared" status and optional notification email to customer
 * Add "Out for Delivery" status and optional notification email to customer
 * Add "Ready for Collection" status and optional notification email to customer
 * Add "Relayed" status for orders forwarded through a relay network or sent to another florist
+* Add "Collected" status for orders picked up by customer
+* Add "Processed" status for virtual orders
+* Rename "Completed" to "Delivered"
 * Rename "Processing" to "Received"
-* Rename "Completed" to "Delivered"
 * Rename "Failed" to "Payment Unsuccessful"

 ### Admin Dashboard